What is directors’ and officers’ insurance?

 Who pays for directors’ and officers’ insurance?

-Directors’ and officers’ insurance has become a fundamental aspect of business risk management strategies, so many limited companies pay for the product as a matter of course.
+Directors’ and officers’ (D&O) insurance has become a fundamental aspect of business risk management strategies.
+So, limited companies often pay for it on behalf of their employees.
+In these cases, individuals won’t need to purchase it.

 Hiscox insurance can reimburse the company for losses it might incur because of a director’s actions.